darkstardata/Kaggle-Solutions/README.md

 ================

-Solutions to Kaggle.com competitions using various machine learning algorithms from scikit-learn.
+Solutions to Kaggle.com competitions using various machine learning algorithms from scikit-learn and nolearn.

-Not all solutions are complete and some are really just tidbits.
+Not all solutions are complete and some are just tidbits.

+To view the solutions you need to download them and view them as a ipython notebook.